-Global trade generally trended higher over the ten-year period, volume in 2025 at 5 million tons.
-Key regional changes over the period: much higher imports into Western Europe and North America; expanded exports out of Asia-Pacific and Eastern Europe; and, increased intra-regional trade within virtually all regions.
-As bags and sacks are an important end-use for PE polymer, trade flows are expected to be impacted by the on-going the Middle East conflict, especially in Asia-Pacific.
+Global trade generally trended higher over the ten-year period, volume in 2025 at 5 million tons, up from 3.8 million tons in 2015.
+Key regional changes included much higher imports into Western Europe and North America, expanded exports out of Asia-Pacific and Eastern Europe, and increased intra-regional trade within virtually all regions.
+As bags and sacks are an important end-use for PE polymer, trade flows are being impacted by the on-going the Middle East conflict, especially in Asia-Pacific.

-The top importing regions throughout the period were Western Europe, followed closely by North America, both with strong gains.
+The top importing regions throughout the period were Western Europe and North America, both with strong gains.

 Asia-Pacific continued as the top exporting region.
-Shipments to all regions rose by 300,000 tons but higher volumes to North America and Latin America accounted for about 200,000 tons of the increase.
-Exports from Eastern Europe, which go almost entirely to Western Europe, expanded by nearly 260,000.
+Shipments to all regions rose by 300,000 tons, with North America and Latin America accounting for ~200,000 tons of the increase.
+Exports from Eastern Europe, shipped almost entirely to Western Europe, expanded by nearly 260,000.

 In addition to increased trade volume between regions, adding to rising global volume was the expansion in intra-regional trade in every world region with the exception of Africa.